CormacRaftery/GraphTheoryProject/README.md

 # problems encountered

 One problem I have encountered is that the user has to run the programme every time they make a change so I have added a while loop to keep the programme running.
-Another problem is that the nfa's are limited and need more special characters which can be easily added through adding more "elif's" to the shunt algorithm.
+Another problem is that the nfa's are limited and need more special characters such as the '+' and the '?' which can be added through adding more "elif's".